creighton-gorai/Shiny/README.md

 ### Learn Shiny!

 Shiny allows you to comfortably learn it's usage by taking you through their tutorials.
-Which can be found by clicking the link!
-[Learn Shiny!](https://shiny.rstudio.com/tutorial/).
-They offer video and written tutorials on Shiny!
+Which can be found by clicking the following link!
+[Learn Shiny!](https://shiny.rstudio.com/tutorial/) They offer 2 and a half hours worth of videos and a readable 7 lesson tutorial.

 **_Let's take a look at Lesson 1 "Welcome to Shiny"_**